Game Day Preview: Americans at Idaho, 8:10 PM CST

 Next Home Game: 2/7/24 vs. Tulsa, 7:10 PM CST

-MacArthur returns from Syracuse: Bennett MacArthur has been reassigned to the Americans by the Tampa Bay Lightning (NHL), from the Syracuse Crunch of the American Hockey League.
-MacArthur played in two games with the Crunch and had two points.
-In 12 games with the Americans this season he has 10 points.
+Crone back on the scoresheet: Hank Crone ended his three-game scoring slump on Wednesday night scoring his 15th goal of the season.
+Crone has a point or more in 27 of his 31 games played this season.
+During his recent 18-game point streak, he had two points or more in 10 of those games.

+Costantini makes another start: Americans rookie netminder Marco Costantini made his third straight start on Wednesday night.
+He has collected a point or better in all three games.

-Head-to-Head against Idaho: The Americans are 3-5-0 against Idaho in the season series.
-The Americans won two out of the last three meetings between the two clubs winning 6-2 on December 29th and 5-4 on January 31st.
-The other Americans victory came on opening night by a score of 5-2 at Idaho Central Arena.
-Leevi Merilainen is a perfect 3-0 against the Steelheads this season.
-Since the last meeting between the two clubs Idaho has a record of 4-7-1.
+Head-to-Head against Idaho: The Americans are 3-6-0 against Idaho in the season series.
+The Americans won two out of the three meetings against Idaho in Allen in late December.
+Tonight's game will be the next to the last regular season meeting between the two clubs.
+With the victory on Wednesday night, Idaho has already won the season series.

-Crone held without a point for third straight game: After having his season-long 18-game point streak snapped last Wednesday night in Kansas City, last year's ECHL Most Valuable Player was shutout on the scoresheet for a third straight game.
-Crone leads the Americans in points with 42 and assists with 28.
-During the 18-game streak he had 31 points (11 goals and 20 assists).

-Rookie netminder earns back-to-back starts: Americans rookie netminder Marco Costantini made his Americans debut last Friday night stopping 28 of 30 Kansas City shots to earn his first ECHL victory.
-The following night he stopped 28 of 32 Mavericks shots earning a point in a shootout loss to the Mavericks.
-His only other ECHL game came with the Idaho Steelheads against the Americans on December 29th at Credit Union of Texas Event Center, where he came into the game in relief of starter David Tendeck.
-In that game he faced three shots and made three saves.
-He is expected to get the start tonight against Idaho.
+Power Play Leader: Americans power forward Colby McAuley leads the ECHL this season with 10 power play goals.
+The 10 power play goals this year are more than the last three seasons combined.
+He has a total of 24 power play goals for his career.

+Fournier leaves Wednesday's game with an injury: Americans forward Jordan-Ty Fournier left Wednesday night's game with an upper body injury.
+His status for tonight's game is unknown.

 Comparing Allen and Idaho